0xAAE/sticky-notes/README.md

 # Sticky Notes
 ## Stickers with urgent tasks that won't come off.
 Even after years.

-This project is a remake of [indicator-stickynotes](https://github.com/umangv/indicator-stickynotes) using [pop-os/libcosmic](https://github.com/pop-os/libcosmic/tree/master) and targeting the [Cosmic DE](https://github.com/pop-os/cosmic-epoch)
+This project is a remake of [indicator-stickynotes](https://github.com/umangv/indicator-stickynotes) using [pop-os/libcosmic](https://github.com/pop-os/libcosmic/tree/master) and targeting the [Cosmic DE](https://github.com/pop-os/cosmic-epoch) but...
+It allows **using markdown** to display formatted content and open URL links by click.

 There are two components in sticky-notes
 * *notes-service* is a core application to deal with notes and settings